-Skoda leaps onto the European podium for the first time in history and the Octavia is on the models podium for the second time ever.
+Skoda leaps onto the European podium for the first time in history and the Octavia is up to a record 2nd place overall.

 29/05 update: Now with Top 55 All-brands and Top 365 All-models (JATO).

-Preliminary figures for new car sales in Europe-27 markets (EU+EFTA+UK) released by ACEA show a -78.3% year-on-year cliff jump in April to just 292.182 units as the large majority of countries were under a total, nationwide lockdown to stem the spread of COVID-19.
-Those of you eagle-eyed BSCB readers will know about this exact year-on-year drop as we have been updating the European April 2020 volume in our Live COVID-19 Dashboard with each country that reported sales: our last update included Cyprus yesterday and showed a -78.4% year-on-year drop across 26 markets.
+Final figures for new car sales in Europe-27 markets (EU+EFTA+UK) released by JATO Dynamics show a -78.2% year-on-year cliff jump in April to just 292.553 units as the large majority of countries were under a total, nationwide lockdown to stem the spread of COVID-19.
+Those of you eagle-eyed BSCB readers will know about this exact year-on-year drop as we have been updating the European April 2020 volume in our Live COVID-19 Dashboard with each country that reported sales: our last update included Cyprus and showed a -78.4% year-on-year drop across 26 markets.
 We will start again in early June with European May figures so make sure to bookmark our Live COVID-19 Dashboard to track sales as we update Europe data in real time.
-The year-to-date tally is now down -39.1% to 3.346.193 units and our 2020 European forecast now stands at -26%.
+The year-to-date tally is now down -39.1% to 3.336.232 units and our 2020 European forecast now stands at -26%.

 According to ACEA, this is the lowest monthly volume across the continent since at least 1990 when ACEA started reporting.
 However we anticipate it is in fact the lowest European sales volume in over 50 years potentially as Germany (-61.1%) registers its weakest month since August 1975, Spain (-96.5%) its lowest month since at least 1973, France (-88.8%) the slowest month since August 1957, Italy (-97.5%) the weakest since December 1949 and the UK (-97.3%) its lowest since February 1946.
 The Scandinavian markets perform markedly better than the rest of Europe this month, with Norway (-34%), Denmark (-37%), Sweden (-37.5%) and Finland (-38.6%) the only countries losing less than half their April 2019 volumes.
 Hungary (-50.3%), Romania (-50.3%), the Netherlands (-53%) and Czech Republic (-53.4%) follow.
 All rankings this month are heavily skewed by each manufacturer’s performance in Germany which accounts for a whopping 41% of all European new car sales in April vs. 25% so far in 2020.